feiticeir0/ai-candy-dispenser/README.md

 # 🍬 Candy Machine with Voice Recognition

-This project turns a simple touchscreen with a microphone into a **magical candy dispenser**.
-The machine listens to your voice and decides — with the help of artificial intelligence — if you deserve a chocolate! 😄
+This project is a tiny, AI-powered candy dispenser built with the Seeed Studio ESP32S3 Sense and the Xiao Round Display for XIAO.

+Say the right magic words, and you’ll be rewarded with a cookie. 😄 If not, the screen politely tells you to try again.

 ---

-## 🧠 How It Works
+## 📷 How It Works

 1. The user presses a button on the screen.
 2. The machine records a phrase for **5 seconds**.